alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 ### 4. Additional information

-Tell people about:

-* information or documents they will need to use the service
-* anything that will help them decide whether to use the service (eg how much it costs, how long it takes)
-* other ways that people can access the service
+Use this to tell people about other ways that people can access the service.

-There’s no need to mention something that most users will already know or assume.

-Don't try to get across complex eligibility criteria.
-Instead, deal with these inside the service itself.

 ---